Pizza Crawling Through the Pizza Capital of the World: Old Forge, Pennsylvania

 And, truthfully, they don’t need to compete against each other.
 Come to Old Forge on a Friday or a Saturday night, and you’ll be lucky to find a parking spot, let alone a table.
 It’s not uncommon to see people walking from restaurant to restaurant trying to see if anyone has somewhere for them to eat.

 However, that doesn’t mean that when people come back to the area, they don’t have their chosen restaurant.
-Back in 2008, while competing for the Democratic nomination, Hilary Clinton, who had spent part of her childhood in the Scranton area, came for a few cuts of pizza at Revello’s.
+Back in 2008, while competing for the Democratic nomination, Hilary Clinton, who had spent part of her childhood in the Scranton area, came for a few cuts of pizza at Revello’s Cafe Pizza in Old Forge, PA.

 Unlike the other pizza cafes we had visited, Revello’s felt like a 50s diner and the walls were plastered with local photos, some of which even featured the owners of other local pizza cafes.
 The red pizza here was saltier than the others that I had tried, and had a very thin, crunchy crust, while the white tasted just as delicious as it had at the previous three stops.

-On the side of Revello’s is a small mural that proclaims Old Forge to be the “Pizza Capital of the World.”
+On the side of Revello’s is a small mural that proclaims Old Forge to be not only the pizza capital of the U.S., but the “Pizza Capital of the World.”
 Sure, it might be a self-declared title, but the spirit of togetherness in the town, combined with their delicious and unique pizza, left me no doubt that this was a very fitting title.

 If you find yourself looking for a unique place to eat while in the Scranton area, there’s no doubt that you should take the time to visit the fantastic borough of Old Forge for a few cuts of the famous Old Forge pizza.